InstituteforDiseaseModeling/EMOD-Generic-Scripts/workflow_polio01/Assets/README.md

-python
+#### python
 Contains user-defined python files that are consumed by EMOD server-side.
 Some filenames must remain unchanged: EMOD looks for 'dtk_pre_process.py', 'dtk_in_process.py', and 'dtk_post_process.py' by name and assumes those files contain a function called 'application'.
 Everything else can be user-defined.

+#### data
+Contains csv files and json files for use by python while running EMOD.